OutSystems/docs-product/src/develop/seo/improve-SEO-with-prerendering.md

 OutSystems’ reactive applications are Single Page Applications (SPAs).
 These are web apps that load a single page and update content dynamically.
 They offer benefits like dynamic content, smooth navigation, improved performance, offline capabilities, and development simplicity.
 When a user accesses the app, the server returns a pretty bare HTML file and some JavaScript (JS) that executes on the client side to render the UI.
 This also allows fetching data asynchronously in parallel with page rendering.
-However, when you have very complex logic or data takes longer to be retrieved, you might experience longer initial loading times due to reliance on client-side rendering (CSR).
+However, when you have very complex logic or you retrieve a big amount of data, you might experience longer initial loading times due to reliance on client-side rendering (CSR).
 This can present SEO challenges as search engine bots need to render the page in order to index it.

 In these situations, you’ll benefit from using the pre-render technology.

 In this article, we describe how you can integrate the OutSystems platform with a third-party pre-rendering solution called [prerender.io](https://prerender.io/).

 <div class="info" markdown="1">

-There are other pre-render solutions in the market, and you are free to choose a different one that fits your needs.
+There are other pre-render solutions in the market and you are free to choose a different one that fits your needs.
 OutSystems recommends [Prerender.io](https://prerender.io/) as one of your pre-rendering options due to its significant SEO improvements.

 </div>

 <div class="info" markdown="1">

-OutSystems is not affiliated with or sponsored by Prerender.io, and does not receive any economic or financial benefit from customers subscribing to their services
+OutSystems is not affiliated with or sponsored by Prerender.io, and does not receive any economic or financial benefit from customers subscribing to their services.

 </div>